On This Page

 You can configure additional settings to determine:

 6. When the backpressure event ends, data starts flowing out of the persistent queue and into the Destination.
 Cribl Stream begins to drain persistent queues when the receiver can accept data.
 In the case of load-balanced receivers, this means when at least one receiver can accept data.
-By default, after data flow is re-established, the persistent queue flushes every 10 seconds.
-It uses FIFO (first in, first out) event forwarding, ensuring Cribl Stream sends earlier queued events first when receivers recover.
-However, in Cribl Stream 4.1 and later, you can instead prioritize new events by disabling Strict ordering on a Destination.

-If you turn off Destination persistent queue (or shut down the whole Destination) before its queues drain, you will orphan any events still queued on disk.
-See Steps to Safely Disable and Clear Persistent Queues for more information.
+If you turn off persistent queue for a Source or Destination (or shut down the whole Source or Destination) before the queues drain, you will orphan any events still in the persistent queue store.

 Configure Destination Persistent Queue